GALAHAD BSC package#

 The values were recorded successfully

-function bsc_terminate(data, control, inform)
+function bsc_terminate(T, INT, data, control, inform)

 Deallocate all internal private storage